 Inflammation is a hot topic right now.
 While we're all aware of how it can negatively impact our health, the how and why are still not widely understood.
 Recently Josh Axe, DNM, DC, CNS, finally clarified what inflammation is along with the symptoms to look out for, but today we wanted to take that information one step further.
-Now that you have a clear understanding of inflammation, we called on the expertise of celebrity nutritionist, registered dietitian, healthy cooking expert, and published author Keri Glassman to provide a simplified grocery list of her top five anti-inflammatory foods we should eat (and cook with) every day.
+Now that you have a clear understanding of inflammation, we called on the expertise of celebrity nutritionist, registered dietitian, healthy cooking expert, and author Keri Glassman to provide a simplified anti-inflammatory foods list that we should eat (and cook with) every day.
 In our busy lives, we really need it broken down to the list level.

 "Supplements can help, too," she wrote in a recent blog post.
 "But foods are generally more powerful since many contain several different anti-inflammatory components (aka they're the complete package.)"
 Besides, we're firm believers in the prevention-rather-than-cure philosophy, and by eating these foods every day you're effectively equipping your body with the fuel it needs to fight the inflammation fire if it does occur.
 So read on for the foods Glassman tells us "you should be eating and cooking with every day, and as often as possible."